-This page describes the process and policies for reservations at Lazy Bear dinners, which we hold about two weekends per month, usually on a consecutive Friday and Saturday.
+This page describes the process and policies for reservations at Lazy Bear dinners, which we hold about three weekends per month, usually for three nights per weekend.
+We try to include Mondays so that industry people can get in.
 We are not open except on those sporadic weekends, and you can never make same-day reservations.
-Instead, we take reservations online only when we open them up, which we usually do about two weeks in advance of the dinners via the process described below.
+Instead, we take reservations online only when we open them up, which we usually do about one to two weeks in advance of the dinners via the process described below.

 Sometimes we do unusual events in which the process differs from what is described below.
 If that's the case, any announcements about those events will describe the process.
 But for most events, here's how it works: